 I admire so many weavers, near and far, that I can't begin to list them all.
-But in the area of collapse weave, it's a short list -- perhaps because there aren't too many who work solely with this technique.
+But in the area of weaving dimensional fabrcis, it's a short list -- perhaps because there aren't too many who work solely with this technique.

-The beauty of collapse weave is that, to paraphrase Yogi Berra, "It ain't over till it's washed."
+The beauty of these techniques is that, to paraphrase Yogi Berra, "It ain't over till it's washed."
 Here's a video I just made, looking at a sample woven from Dalgaard's book, both before and after washing.

 And I want to make one more plug for my upcoming course, taking place the weekend of March 13-15 at the Weaving and Fiber Arts Center.
 To find out more, click here.
 Ready, set, collapse!